Start by clicking on "Fill out the template"

 This letter includes the sender's former name, their new legal name, and, if necessary, an opportunity to correct their mailing address as well.
 Some of the organizations and companies who should be informed of a legal name change using this letter include the following:

 Once this letter is completed, if it is being sent to a business contact, it should be sent to the recipient along with some form of proof of the legal name change.
-Common forms of proof include copies of a certificate of name change, court order, marriage certificate, or updated driver's license.
+Common forms of proof include copies of a certificate of name change, court order, marriage certificate, or updated driver's licence.

 Alberta: Vital Statistics Act, SA, c 4.1